Idoma people: Alekwu Festival

 The ancestors depart from the masqueraders three to four days before the Alekwu Festival begins.
 This departure happens through the Ire Alekwu or Ike Alekwu masquerade performance.
 Located in the populated market square, this masqueradeperformance includes music with instruments like drums and flutes, songs, dancing, and other masqueraders called Elechi.
 Songs in this masquerade performance include a song that praises the historical roots of the clan, a song that warns audience members to not copy the masquerade dancers or to challenge the sacredness of the masqueraders, a song that warns people to not be evil and mess with the masquerades, a song warning to not try to find the secrets of the masquerade, and a song praising the artistry of the masquerades.
 During some of these songs, the crowd joins in with the singing.
 Normally, the songs/dances start off slower, rise in speed, and then come to abrupt stop to signify the end of the particular song/dance.
 The Elechi masqueraders are known as ruffians that cause pandemonium and create excitement and fear.
 They run at spectators with a whip to ensure the crowd does not get too close to the masqueraders.
-This is important because the crowd, especially the women, can’t know the secrets of the masquerader nor can they touch them.
+This is important because the crowd, especially the women, can't know the secrets of the masquerader nor can they touch them.
 If they do find out or touch them, the Idoma believe they will be at risk to infertility or other afflictions.
 During this market masquerade, the community strengthens its connection to Owoicho and receives final blessings from embodied Alekwu.
 The masquerade performance ends when the masqueraders and the ancestors they embody return to their shrines until the next year.

 The day after this masquerade performance is the eve of the Alekwu Festival.
-Now that the ancestors are back in the spiritual world, they are guided with the Okanga Dance (or Ije Okanga) to return to their homestead, the home of their eldest son.
+Now that the ancestors are back in the spiritual world, they are guided with the Okanga Dance return to their homestead, the home of their eldest son.
 This dance happens at night and involves music, singing, and dancing, but no masqueraders embodying an ancestor.
 Then, goats, cows, or hens are sacrificed to the ancestors.
-These great offerings are why it’s important for the embodied ancestors to return to their ancestral world as now they can receive the offerings.

 The next day start the Alekwu Festival.
 It begins with a communal feast where meat and wine are consumed and citizens talk with each other.
 The feast is important because the ancestors want payment for the good they have brought to the living.

 The rest of the Alekwu Festival includes multiple celebrations and worshipping of the Alekwu.
 Besides honoring ancestors and reestablishing spiritual connections, the Alekwu Festival brings the community together and reaffirms the Idoma identity.
-It’s a time for entertainment and relieves the stressors of the hard work Idoma must do to survive.
+It's a time for entertainment and relieves the stressors of the hard work Idoma must do to survive.
 It is also a reminder about Idoma social and religious values.
 Overall, the Alekwu Festival encapsulates and celebrates Idoma religion and life.